johanboiwe/BML/README.md

 Some of the functionality and documentation have been created with AI assistance, but everything has been checked by a true, living *Homo sapiens sapiens* (a hairless ape that lost his tail).

-The library has been tested on Debian 11 and 13, FreeBSD 15, and Windows 11.
-MacOS has not been tested.
+The library has been tested on true metal Debian 13 x86-64.
+In virtual machines it has been tested on,
+* Windows 11
+* Debian 12 i686
+* Tiny Core Linux i486
+* Debian 13 arm64
+* Debian 13 ppc64
+* Debian 13 risc-v64
+*

 ## Supported data types